Wireless-Innovation-Forum/Spectrum-Access-System/README.md

 <code>python --version</code> to check the Python version installed on your
 platform.

-**NOTE**: The current code is designed to work with both Python 2.7 and 3.7.
+**NOTE**: The current code was designed to work with both Python 2.7 and 3.7.
-It is recommended to only use Python 3.7 from now on (Python 2.7 support will be removed in coming months).
-Currently untested with Python 3.8 and above.
+It is recommended to only use Python 3.11 from now on.
+Currently untested with Python 3.12 and above.

 * pip (https://pip.pypa.io/en/stable/installing/)